Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Kuramoto-Sivashinsky equation

 To show some proof-of-concept corresponding to our heuristic calculations of the number of unstable modes, we present our simulations for the case where the $\nu > 1$ and the case where the $\nu < 1$.
-We choose the initial condition $1e^{-10} * \cos x \left(1 + \sin x\right)$ for both cases.
+We choose an initial condition $1e^{-10} * \cos x \left(1 + \sin x\right)$ for both cases.
 Observe that for $\nu=1.1 > 1$, our linear stability analysis shows exponential decay to the linearly stable steady state zero solution.
-Figure 3a is consistent with this result.
-The final profile of the film height is given in Figure 3b.
+Figure 2a is consistent with this result.
+The final profile of the film height is given in Figure 2b.

-For the case where $\nu = 4/15 < 1$, our numerical simulation is illustrated in Figures 4a and 4b.
-In the context of a thin film flowing in an inclined surface, Figures 4a and 4b illustrate the unwanted wavy fluctuations that develop in time.
-The film height initially starts close to zero and then at around time $t = 32$ a pattern starts to evolve.
-At time $t=80$, the solution is eventually attracted to a stable traveling wave.
+For the case where $\nu = 4/15 < 1$, our numerical simulation is illustrated in Figures 3a and 3b.
+In the context of a thin film flowing in an inclined surface, Figures 3a and 3b illustrate the unwanted wavy fluctuations that develop in time.
+Small perturbation of the film height at $t=0$ results in unwanted structures starting to form at $t = 32$ and then more precisely the solution move towards a stable traveling wave pattern starting around $t=80$.
 We show only up to some particular final time to display a clear transition between patterns or structures.

-A common goal (see, e.g. \cite{Ahuja2009}, \cite{Christofides2000}, \cite{Lee_Tran_2005}) is to identify a control strategy to suppress the undesirable occurrences of these wavy patterns by using actuators/sensors that control the thin film's thickness, for example, by adjusting dynamically in time a valve that serves as a source or sink at specific location in the inclined plane where the liquid film is flowing.
-One also needs to design a control algorithm that is likely to achieve the stabilization of the film height to the zero solution in real time making the implementation tractable for industrial control system problems.
+A common goal (see, e.g., \cite{Ahuja2009}, \cite{Christofides2000}, \cite{Lee_Tran_2005}) is to identify a control strategy to maintain a uniform thin film's thickness by automating an actuator such as a blower or suction that serves as a source or sink at specific locations in the inclined plane where the liquid film is flowing.
+One also needs to design feedback control laws using a broad class of actuators that are likely to achieve the stabilization of the film height to the zero solution in real time making the implementation tractable for industrial control system problems.